 who submit abstracts and make presentations at oral or poster sessions.
 All registrants, speakers, session

-All registrants, guests, volunteers, exhibitors, GSA staff, service providers, and others in attendance are to:
+chairs, guests, volunteers, exhibitors, GSA staff, service providers, and others in attendance are expected

 - Be considerate, collegial, and collaborative.